Australian Broadcasting Corporation (ABC)

 Ownership and governance

-The Australian Broadcasting Act 1983 (ABC Act) established the ABC as a statutory authority with the mission of producing and disseminating broadcast services and programs.
+The Australian Broadcasting Act 1983 (ABC Act) established the ABC as a statutory authority with a mandate to deliver broadcast services and programming in the public interest.

 Source of funding and budget